A website has about three seconds to tell you whether it's worth your time.

 The company’s logo and its mission and vision are dissected into hundreds of identical cubes that constantly dance around.
 As you are introduced to the brand with a short statement, you can immediately interact with the hovering cubes embracing it.

 These geometrical objects start to move around as you scroll, transforming into larger objects that introduce bits of relevant content.
-This original dynamic effect makes browsing incredibly entertaining as you wonder what’s the next image the website will show you.
+This original dynamic effect makes browsing incredibly entertaining as you wonder what the next image will be.

 The formations include a frame for a picture, the logo itself, “constellations” of the brand’s services, and a singular growing cube that transforms into a full pink screen with featured projects from the portfolio.